simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2 Azure.md

 ```
 export SPRING_AI_AZURE_OPENAI_API_KEY="KEY-GOES-HERE"
 ```
-- We can also set the endpoint using an environment variable, but we will set that later in application.yml.
+- We can also set the endpoint (and deployment name) using environment variables, but they are less sensitive.
+We will set these later within application.yml.

-6. Create an Azure OpenAI _Deployment_: Open https://oai.azure.com/portal in a new browser tab.
+6. **Create a _Deployment_**: Open https://oai.azure.com/portal in a new browser tab.
 Go to Management / Deployments / Create new deployment.
-    1. Select a model to use.  "gpt-35-turbo" has the lowest price at the time of this writing.
+    1. Select a model to use.  _gpt-35-turbo_ has the lowest price at the time of this writing.
     1. Choose the default version and standard deployment type.
     1. Provide a name for the deployment.
 We suggest using the same name as the "resource" defined earlier.
 Record the name, you will need it later.
     1. Adjust advanced options if you like.
 Create.